 Police Explorer Program

-The Asheville Police Department Explorer Post (#57) gives youth (ages 14–20) hands-on experience in law enforcement activities.
-Utilizing the nationally recognized Learning for Life curricula, this afterschool program includes one-on-one long-term mentoring from volunteer officers, builds leadership skills, and gives young people the opportunity to serve their community.
+The Asheville Police Department Explorer Program gives youth (ages 14–20) hands-on experience in law enforcement activities.
+This afterschool program includes one-on-one long-term mentoring from volunteer officers, builds leadership skills, and gives young people the opportunity to serve their community.
 Experience as an Explorer opens up a world of career possibilities in law enforcement and beyond.

 Explorers learn about the law, court procedures, police patrol techniques, and organizational skills.
 Included in their training, Explorers will get a chance to observe our Emergency Communication Center, and eligible Explorers (16 years or older) can participate in our ride-along program.

 Explorers meet an average of 2-3 times a month, depending on events and scheduling.
 Explorers sometimes also travel to state and national competitions and conferences to test their new skills against other posts.